colemanbroad/cpnet3/notes/issues.md

 > We therefore build on the shapes generative model of [13] to simulate b ∼ U {1,B} random geo- metric shapes in the background

 # Prediction time augmentation

 I suspect that rotating my samples at prediction time will help improve `DIC-C2DH-HeLa` which has terrible annotations and often predicts in the wrong spot altogether.

-# TODO: Allow cells to enter and exit through boundaries
+# Allow cells to enter and exit through boundaries

 This is an extension of allowing cells to enter and exit AT ALL.
 You could restrict ENTER/EXIT to a boundary zone near image edge?
 This would be useful.